In its report on “Culture and Engagement” Deloitte noted that:

 As worker mobility becomes more of a must-have for companies – at least for companies that seek to improve company culture and employee engagement – they’ll need to consider data security concerns.

-They also may need to upgrade their phone system with communications tools that provide greater real-time engagement.
+They also may need to upgrade their phone system with Unified Communications tools that provide greater real-time engagement.